 Simplify navigation by adding breadcrumbs

 Breadcrumbs help make it easier for users to navigate a site.
-There are many benefits to breadcrumbs for secondary navigation.
+There are many benefits to breadcrumbs for the secondary navigation.
 They show users their location on a website and give them one-click access to higher website levels.
 The breadcrumbs are not as beneficial for blog posts because they are only one level deep.

 Besides helping visitors, breadcrumbs make it easier for Google to do a crawl of an entire website.
 The breadcrumbs link to specific site sections that Google can easily follow.
 They help get in Google’s organic search results with a cleaner look than a raw URL.